 - Science and Wildlife Policy.
 Interest in science and natural history was deeply ingrained in North American society, a fact reflected in the emphasis placed on recording wildlife habits and diversity by almost every major expedition charged with mapping the continent, along with the enormous popularity of amateur natural history collections.
 Hunters and anglers are, by habit and inclination, naturalists.
 Science is identified as a crucial requirement of wildlife management.
 For this Aldo Leopold, in his 1930 American Game Policy, credited Theodore Roosevelt, explicitly stating that science should be the underpinning of wildlife policies.

 - International Wildlife Migratory Resources.
 The boundaries of states and nations are of little relevance to migratory wildlife and fish, and policies and laws for wildlife conservation have to address this reality.
 The Migratory Bird Treaty Act of 1918 is an excellent example of successful international cooperation.

 The North American Model's comprehensive conservation principles and their scientific foundation resulted in the professional management of hunting and conservation programs.
 Today, it is still the hunters and anglers that support the conservation efforts that benefit wildlife populations and habitats in support of our uniquely successful conservation model.
-As a result, hunting and non-hunting wildlife access are now accessible to citizens of all social classes in the United States and Canada, something that we should be proud of and that is found nowhere else in the world!
+As a result, hunting and non-hunting wildlife access is now available to citizens of all social classes in the United States and Canada, something that we should be proud of and that is found nowhere else in the world!